HaywardPeirce/family_tree_builder/README.md

 4. Make your changes to this template
 5. Push your changes to the master branch of your new repo

+~~TODO: this project currently runs using python 2.7 as the project it is being used to build runs on python 2.7.
+This might change in the future~~

 You code will then be picked up by Heroku, and deployed to the app that you configured

 You can also choose to deploy your code directly to Heroku (rathern than going to through a github repo) but I prefer having my code changes tracked outside of Heroku, so I'll be sticking with this method.